spack/governance/GOVERNANCE.md

 Meeting notes can be found in [tsc-meeting-nodes](tsc-meeting-nodes) in this repository.

-## Public Spack fora
+## Other Public Spack fora

 ### Weekly Meetings

-Public Spack meetings are held every Wednesday that is not a TSC meeting, at 9am Pacific Time.
+Public Spack community meetings are held every Wednesday that is not a TSC meeting, at 9am Pacific Time.
 These meetings are held virtually over [webex](https://llnlfed.webex.com/llnlfed/j.php?MTID=m96de22e81d9a3218bb76dc416420c93a).

 ### Spack slack